Palaquium elegans

-Palaquium elegans is a tree in the family Sapotaceae.
+Palaquium elegans is a species of tree in the family Sapotaceae.

 Description

 Palaquium elegans grows up to 24 m tall.
 The twigs are brownish.
 Inflorescences bear up to 10 flowers.
 The fruits are ovoid, up to 1.8 cm long.

 Distribution and habitat

 Palaquium elegans is endemic to Borneo, where it is confined to Sarawak.
 Its habitat is mixed dipterocarp forests.

 Conservation

 Palaquium elegans has been assessed as endangered on the IUCN Red List.
 The species is threatened by logging and land conversion to palm oil plantations.